 Mortgage and Refinance.
 We at SMG Mortgage based in Birmingham, Alabama are a lender and broker to insure we have the mortgage product to fit your needs!

 Whether you are purchasing or refinancing, buying your first home, low down payment loan or a second home; look no further.
-We handle conventional, F.H.A, V.A., U.D.S.A., investment property mortgages.
-We have the mortgage product that fits your needs.
+We handle Conventional, F.H.A, V.A., U.D.S.A., Investment property mortgages.
+We have the mortgage or refinance product that fits your needs.
 Apply Now

 Fixed Rate Loan vs. Adjustable Rate Loan Home Mortgage.
 As a borrower, one of your first choices is whether you want a fixed-rate or an adjustable-rate mortgage loan.
 All loans fit into one of these two categories, or a combination “hybrid” category.
 Here’s the primary difference between the two types: